Wawa Welcome America Returns With Live, In-Person Events This Fourth Of July

 PHILADELPHIA (CBS) — America’s birthplace has reopened after a long year of COVID restrictions and cancellations.
 And the City of Brotherly Love is ready to celebrate freedom, the way it should be this Fourth of July.

-“It’s been so nice once the world started reopening,” Jonelle Georges, with Graduate Hospital, said.READ MORE: Bill Cosby’s Sex Assault Conviction Overturned By Court
+“It’s been so nice once the world started reopening,” Jonelle Georges, from Graduate Hospital, said.READ MORE: Bill Cosby Freed From Prison After Sexual Assault Conviction Overturned By Pennsylvania Supreme Court

 This year Wawa’s Welcome America is back in a big way with live in-person programming.
 And organizers are now gearing up for the main event this weekend.